maxjschneider/minimal-portfolio/README.md

 # Minimal Portfolio

 This is my personal portfolio website.
 It is intended to be minimalistic and no-frills, while (hopefully) not looking too bad.
 It is build with [Tailwind CSS](https://github.com/tailwindlabs/tailwindcss) and [Daisy UI](https://github.com/saadeghi/daisyui).
-The project structure based on [HTML Tailwind Starter](https://github.com/rebelchris/HTML-Tailwind-Starter).
+The project structure is based on [HTML Tailwind Starter](https://github.com/rebelchris/HTML-Tailwind-Starter).

 ### [Live Preview](https://maxschneider.dev)